 - Take steps to help your child learn at home.
 Provide a clean, quiet, organized place for your child to study, and designate a study time.
 Also, make sure your child gets enough rest and eats regular, healthy meals.

 - Join a support group.
-This can help you stay in contact with parents who face similar learning disabilities in their children.
+This can help you stay in contact with parents whose children face similar learning disabilities.
 Support groups can provide useful information and emotional support.
-Check with your doctor or your child's reading specialist to find out if there are any support groups in your area.
-Or, search on the Internet for dyslexia or reading disability support groups.
+Ask your doctor or your child's reading specialist if there are any support groups in your area.
+Or search reputable sites on the Internet for dyslexia or reading disability support groups.

 You Are ...
 The Campaign for Mayo Clinic